Miss Universe Scraps Upper Age Limit, A Game-Changing Move For Pageants

 - What's more, until last year Miss Universe contents had to be unmarried to qualify and mothers were restricted from participating too.
 However, according to reports released last year, the pageant will also be revising those rules this year, opening the pageant up like never before.

-With so many big moves to shake the foundations of conventional beauty standards that have driven decision-making in the pageant world and the beauty industry for decades, it's safe to say that the Miss Universe contest to begin in November, is a much-anticipated event.
+With so many big moves to shake the foundations of conventional beauty standards that have driven decision-making in the pageant world and beauty industry for decades, it's safe to say that the Miss Universe contest, which begins in November, is a much-anticipated event.

 Also Read: Breaking Beauty Pageant Stereotypes, Rikkie Kolle Becomes The Second Transgender Model To Be Crowned At A National Beauty Pageant